emipa606/QuestionableEthicsEnhanced/README.md

--  The https://steamcommunity.com/sharedfiles/filedetails/?id=2213696082]Life Support System &amp; https://steamcommunity.com/sharedfiles/filedetails/?id=1785162951]Crude Bionics have been moved to standalone mods, to improve mod compatibility.
+-  The https://steamcommunity.com/sharedfiles/filedetails/?id=2213696082]Life Support System and https://steamcommunity.com/sharedfiles/filedetails/?id=1785162951]Crude Bionics have been moved to standalone mods, to improve mod compatibility.
 - All descriptions have been re-written with an emphasis on **discoverability** (how do I use this item and where do I obtain it) and **correct grammar**.
 - **Failed cloning no longer causes Cloning Vat ingredient loading to break**.
 This was a high-impact bug in QE and many people asked for a fix.
 - Nutrient Solution and Protein Mash recipes, output, and costs have been rebalanced across the board.
 See mod preview image for details.